 Once their educational requirements have been fulfilled, the American College of Nurse-Midwives certifies new CNMs, and the hard work begins.

 Are you interested in entering the medical field?
-The range of positions available is ever-growing, and there is truly something for almost every interest.
-Whether you want to bring new life into the world or think that everyone should have help navigating the hectic and often confusing healthcare system, you will likely find a fulfilling and rewarding position that meets your needs.
+The range of positions available is ever-growing, and there is something for almost every interest.
+Whether you want to bring new life into the world or think everyone should have help navigating the hectic and often confusing healthcare system, you will likely find a fulfilling and rewarding position that meets your needs.